vmware-archive/node-examples/put-all/README.md

 ## Clean Up the Local Development Environment

-- When finished with running the example, use a script to tear down the GemFire cluster.
+- When finished with running the example, use the shutdown script to tear down the GemFire cluster.
 With a current working directory of `node-examples/put-all`: